airbytehq/airbyte/docs/cli-documentation.md

 # CLI documentation

-## Disclaimer

-The project is in **alpha** version.
-Readers can refer to our [opened GitHub issues](https://github.com/airbytehq/airbyte/issues?q=is%3Aopen+is%3Aissue+label%3Aarea%2Foctavia-cli) to check the ongoing work on this project.
+> [!WARNING]
+> The Octavia CLI is an alpha, unofficial CLI that won't be maintained.
+>
+>  👉 We advise all users to leverage the official [Airbyte Terraform Provider](https://reference.airbyte.com/reference/using-the-terraform-provider), instead of this CLI.

 ## What is `octavia` CLI?